 |LoanMax on Columbia Pike, Annandale.|

 The BoS unanimously approved a “joint board matter” Oct.
-29 proposed by supervisors Jeff McKay (Lee) and Gerry Hyland (Mount Vernon) to direct the county’s land use staff to “on any possible regulatory or land use strategies to potentially regulate these types of businesses.”
+29 proposed by supervisors Jeff McKay (Lee) and Gerry Hyland (Mount Vernon) to direct the county’s land use staff to come up with “any possible regulatory or land use strategies to potentially regulate these types of businesses.”

 McKay told the Annandale Blog he has two objections to title lenders.
 “From a consumer advocacy standpoint, these businesses are ripping off people, preying on our most vulnerable population.”
 Title lenders exploit the poor by charging exorbitant interest rates and imposing balloon payments.
 They are “debt traps” that leave borrowers in worse financial shape than when they started, the Center for Responsible Lending reports.